Saturation of algebraic surfaces: Gluing surfaces

-\begin{LEM}[{Algebraic spaces as quotients of schemes, see \cite[Corollaire 16.6.2]{champs-algebrique}}] \ Let $X$ be a surface.
-Then there exists a schematic surface $Y$ and a finite Galois cover $Y\to X$ with Galois group $G$.
+\begin{LEM}[{Algebraic spaces as quotients of schemes, see \cite[Corollaire 16.6.2]{champs-algebrique}}] Let $X$ be a surface.
+Then there exists a schematic surface $Y$ and a Galois cover $Y\to X$ with Galois group $G$.
 As a consequence, $X$ is the coarse moduli space of the quotient stack $[Y/G]$. \end{LEM}

-\begin{proof} Recall that by \cite[\href{https://stacks.math.columbia.edu/tag/0GUN}{Tag 0GUN}]{stacks-project} there exists a finite surjective generically \'etale morphism $Y\to X$, where $Y$ is a scheme.
-Replacing $Y$ by the normalisation of an irreducible component equipped with the reduced subscheme structure we may assume that $Y$ is a (normal) schematic surface.
+\begin{proof} By \cite[\href{https://stacks.math.columbia.edu/tag/0GUN}{Tag 0GUN}]{stacks-project} there is a finite surjective generically \'etale morphism $Y\to X$, where $Y$ is a scheme.
+Replacing $Y$ by the normalisation of an irreducible component dominating $X$ equipped with the reduced subscheme structure, we may assume that $Y$ is normal and integral.
 Furthermore, the function field extension $\kappa(Y)/\kappa(X)$ is separable since the morphism $Y\to X$ is generically \'etale.
-Replacing $Y$ by its integral closure in the Galois closure of the function field extension $\kappa(Y)/\kappa(X)$ we may in addition assume that $Y\to X$ is Galois.
+Replacing $Y$ by its integral closure in the Galois closure of $\kappa(Y)/\kappa(X)$ we may assume that $Y\to X$ is Galois.
 The remaining statement follows from Lemma \ref{lem:lifting-Galois}\ref{item:G-quotient}. \end{proof}